About Us

 Lockers are available in the basement for all FIS/U16/U14 athletes.
 If there are extra lockers, they can be assigned to other athletes and/or club members, at the discretion of the program director.

-The Nancy Greene Ski League – sponsored by Rio Tinto in B.C. – is a national program, inaugurated shortly after Nancy Greene Raine’s gold medal win at the 1968 Grenoble Olympic Winter Games.
+The Nancy Greene Ski League is a national program, inaugurated shortly after Nancy Greene Raine’s gold medal win at the 1968 Grenoble Olympic Winter Games.
 Since then, the program has been successful in introducing thousands of children to alpine skiing.
 Many of Canada’s top international skiers received their early training in Nancy Greene Ski League programs.

 The program introduces children to basic ski techniques and skills, basic safety rules, and teamwork.
 Enjoyment of the sport and the mountain environment is also emphasized.
 The program is aligned with the Gliding Start, Skier Essentials and Learn to Train phases of the Long Term Skier Development Model (AIM 2 Win), and the Snow Stars Skill Achievements Program.
 Focus is put on developing skills to ski on all terrain, in all conditions and most of all, have fun on skis!